-Table D- 1: Review of Past Accomplishments 2013 Housing Element Objective Accomplishment Continued Appropriateness 2.4 Preservation of At- Risk Housing Continue to explore means to continue housing affordability for lower income households that would be impacted by the conversion of subsidized projects to market rate housing.
-Continue affordability of subsidized housing developments.
-If owner wishes to sell, contact potential buyers who would want to extend affordability, and if unsuccessful, follow up with Section 8 and relocation potential.
-The City continues to monitor at-risk units, particularly those identified in the Housing Element.
-This effort is ongoing.
-The City worked with Community Housing Works to preserve the affordability of 200 units in Cypress Cove (now Manzanita Apartments) while extending affordability of 11 of the units using HOME funds in 2017.
-In 2018-2019 the City helped preserve 6 affordable, transitional units at 1203 South Maple Street (Las Casitas) by committing CHDO funds for rehabilitation of the project.
-Community Housing Works is approximately 9 years into the affordability period on an acquisition/rehab project and is preserving affordability by rehabilitating a number of structural problems not addressed originally (roof, termites, rot).
-No at-risk units were lost in 2017, 2018 or 2019.
-This program is included in the 202' Housing Element.
-3.1 First-Time Homebuyer/Home Entry Loan Program ("HELP") Provide low interest loans to lower income households for closing costs and down payment, of lesser of 5% of purchase price or \$25,000, using federal HOME funds.
+Table D- 1: Review of Past Accomplishments 2013 Housing Element Objective Accomplishment Continued Appropriatenes 2.4 Preservation of At- Risk Housing Continue to explore means to continue housing affordability for lower income households that would be impacted by the conversion of subsidized projects to market rate housing. affordability of subsidized housing developments.
+If owner wishes to sell, contact potential buyers who would want to extend affordability of subsidized housing developments.
+If owner wishes to sell, contact potential buyers who would want to extend affordability those identified Element.
+This effort is ong with Community Housing V affordability of 200 units in Manzanita Apartments) who affordability of 11 of the unit 2017.
+In 2018-2019 the affordable, transitional unit Street (Las Casitas) by contact potential buyers who would want to extend the contact potential buyers with Community Housing V affordability of 200 units in Manzanita Apartments) who affordability of 201 units in Manzanita Apartments who affordability of 11 of the units of 2017.
+In 2018-2019 the affordability of 201 units in Manzanita Apartments who affordability of 201 units in Manzanita Apartments who wall want affordability of 201 units in Manzanita Apartments who affordability of 201 units in 2017.
+In 2018-2019 the affordability of 201 units in 2017 unit This program is included in the 202 Housing Element.
+3.1 First-Time Homebuyer/Home Entry Loan Program ("HELP") Provide low interest oans to lower income households for closing costs and down payment, of lesser of 5% of purchase price or \$25,000, using federal HOME funds.
 Increase homeownership opportunities for lower income households (150 households).
 In December 2017 Housing and Neighborhood Services staff met with local real estate professionals to discuss possible impediments to issuing First-time homebuyer loans and possible solutions.
 The City continues to try to improve the success of the loan program.
 No HELP loans were funded during 2016, 2017, 2018 or 2019.
 4 loans were funded during 2015, 2 during 2014 and 3 during 2013, for a total of 9 first-time homebuyer loans during the period.
-This program is included in the 202' Housing Element.
+This program is included in the 202 Housing Element.
 3.2 First-Time Homebuyer /Mortgage Credit Certificates Provide mortgage credit certificates to first-time homebuyers to reduce federal income taxes and more easily qualify for a loan.
 Increase homeownership opportunities for low and moderate income households (20 households).
 Although MCCs remain available to Escondido residents, a local MCC administrator no longer exists and MCCs are not reported locally after 2014.
 This program is included in the 202 Housing Element.
 3.3 Rental Subsidy Provide households with affordable rents through rent subsidy programs for households with incomes not exceeding Provide rental subsidy to 110 very low-income senior/disabled households in mobile home During 2019, 1,040 Escondido households were assisted with a Housing Choice Voucher (Section 8 voucher), administered through the Housing Authority of San Diego County.
 An additional 2,032 households are on the wait list in Escondido.
 At the end of 2019, 23 senior/disabled households in mobile home parks and an This program is included in the 202 Housing Element.